facebookresearch/ParlAI/docs/source/tutorial_task.rst

 additional functionality (and fewer methods to implement).
 These follow the path ``Agent`` => ``Teacher`` => ``FixedDialogTeacher`` => ``DialogTeacher`` => ``ParlAIDialogTeacher``.

+(Note there is also a FbDialogTeacher, but this is deprecated -- although some datasets in ParlAI still currently use it.)

 The simplest method available for creating a teacher is to use the ``ParlAIDialogTeacher`` class, which makes the process very simple if the text data is already formatted in the ParlAI Dialog format.